Skip to Content

 • Use a pastry brush to paint the glaze over all sides of each apple fritter and place on a cooling rack.
 Let sit for a few minutes and serve warm.
 These are best eaten the same day they are fried.

-• Optional: Sprinkle apple fritters with powdered sugar instead of glaze.
+• Optional: Sprinkle fritters with powdered sugar instead of glaze.

 Share for others and save for later!